-TheUkuleleSite.com - TheUkuleleSite sets up each ukulele (at no charge for ukes \$399+) before shipping it, and there are more higher-cost ukuleles (if that's what you want); and free shipping with orders \$500 and up.
+TheUkuleleSite.com -- TheUkuleleSite sets up each higher-priced ukulele before shipping it, and there are more higher-cost ukuleles (if that's what you want); and free shipping with orders \$500 and up.

-MimsUkes.com - also sets up each ukulele before shipping, and she has a great selection of lower-cost Ohana ukes, free shipping with a \$200+ uke.
-(She does limit how many she sells each week.)
+MimsUkes.com -- also sets up each ukulele before shipping, and she has a great selection of lower-cost Ohana ukes, free shipping with a \$200+ uke.
+But she limits how many she sells each week.

-Uke-Fan.com sets up ukuleles, but their website might not list their entire stock, so call them for assistance.
+Uke-Fan.com sets up ukuleles, but their website does not list their entire stock, so call them for assistance.

 Recommended Online/Local: MagicFluke.com (in Sheffield, MA) sells very sturdy ukuleles that are fun to play and have an authentic ukulele sound.
-They are made in Massachusetts, and their customer service is very good.
+They are made in Massachusetts, and their customer service is outstanding.